Climate Change

 The Asahi Kasei Group promotes environmentally friendly railway shipment.

-Product shipments for our operations in Japan amounted to some 1.1 billion ton-kilometers in fiscal 2021―an 5% decrease from fiscal 2020―generating approximately 85 thousand tons of CO2 emissions―a 4% decrease.
+Product shipments for our operations in Japan amounted to some 0.9 billion ton-kilometers in fiscal 2023―an 10% decrease from fiscal 2022―generating approximately 72 thousand tons of CO2 emissions―a 6% decrease.
 In cooperation with the transport firms contracted for shipment, a wide range of measures are employed to reduce energy consumption and alleviate the environmental effects of physical distribution.
+We also actively participate in initiatives as a shipper, such as the “eco-transportation system” executed by local governments.

 We have received Eco-Rail Mark certification in recognition of our preferential shipment of products by rail, an ecological mode of transport which results in lower CO2 emissions for a given weight and distance than many other means of transportation.